 Each membrane is clamped between plates (called bipolar plates or ﬂow plates) that uniformly distribute oxygen – from air – and hydrogen onto the membrane’s surface.
 They also ensure the transportation of electrons that are generated at its interface.

-THE LOW TEMPERATURE PEMFC (LT-PEMFC)
+LOW TEMPERATURE PEM FUEL CELL (LT-PEMFC)

 Current hydrogen technologies, from fuel cells to electrolysers and REDOX ﬂow batteries, are facing durability issues.
 This truly limits large-scale deployment of this energy vector.
 HYCCO® takes up this challenge by rethinking a key component of the entire hydrogen value chain: the bipolar plate.
 HYCCO® has developed an innovative process in order to manufacture highly electrically conductive element that is more durable, lighter, and does not compromise the system compactness.